GraphBLAS/GraphBLAS-Pointers/README.md

 ## Wrappers

 * Python wrappers:
-    * :star: [pygraphblas](https://github.com/michelp/pygraphblas): a Python wrapper for SuiteSparse:GraphBLAS aiming to provide a Pythonic API
+    * :star: [pygraphblas](https://github.com/michelp/pygraphblas): a Python wrapper for SuiteSparse:GraphBLAS aiming to provide a Pythonic AP
       * [GraphBLAS Programmability: Python and MATLAB Interfaces](https://github.com/DrTimothyAldenDavis/GraphBLAS/blob/stable/Doc/HPEC20_Python_and_MATLAB.pdf) by Tim Mattson, Michel Pelletier, Tim Davis (preprint)
     * :star: [grblas](https://github.com/metagraph-dev/grblas): a Python wrapper for SuiteSparse:GraphBLAS with a new high-level syntax that provides a 1:1 mapping between the C API and Python
         * This library and all dependencies can be installed with [conda](https://docs.conda.io/projects/conda/en/latest/) for OS X and Linux